The Steps Behind Product Releases Non-Stick Coatings

 You see, you’ve got to prepare the base a little bit more.
 And this is where blasting takes the center stage.

 In the process of mechanical key blasting, the surface is pounded with abrasive materials at extremely high speeds.
+This creates a rough surface that provides a perfect bed on which the coating can stick to.

 If you miss this step, the non-stick coating would just slip off.
 Think of how the different pieces of a puzzle fit together because they have rough edges that, when combined, form the desired shape.